 - Always maintain a proper physical distance of 2-metres from other individuals not in your household

-- Plan activities with people from your own household or your “cohort family”
+- Plan activities with people only from your own household

 - Plan your activity in advance to ensure physical distancing is possible.
 If your activity involves a public place: